On the X-ray, optical and radio afterglows of the BdHN I GRB 180720B generated by the synchrotron emission: Conclusions

-We have here addressed the afterglows driving the three different components of X-ray, radio and optical emissions.
 The synchrotron radiation in the optical wavelengths overcomes most of the optical SN except for the SN peak that could have been barely observed.
-However, in this case, no observational data were acquired at the needed time of $\sim 20$ day after the trigger as we predicted in \citet{2018GCN.23019....1R}.
+However, no observational data {of GRB 180720B} were acquired at the needed time of $\sim 20$ day after the trigger, {where} we predicted {the occurrence of the SN peak time} \citep{2018GCN.23019....1R}.
 The associated SN could have been detected if observations at optical wavelengths had been taken at those times.

 From the analysis presented in \pone, the most general BdHN I, GRB 180720B, comprises seven independent Episodes characterized by specific spectral signatures and energetics.
-They originate from the gravitational collapse of a CO$_{\rm core}$ in the presence of a binary NS companion.
+They originate from the gravitational collapse of a CO star in the presence of a binary NS companion.
 Their successful analysis has clarified the occurrence of the most energetic and possibly one of the most complex systems in the Universe.
 Some Episodes have been observed in selected BdHNe I, e.g., in GRB 190114C \citep{2021MNRAS.504.5301R}, and GRB 130427A \citep{2019ApJ...886...82R}.
 It is the first time that six of these Episodes have been observed in a single source.
 This has been made possible by the statistically significant data available and the special inclination of the viewing angle with respect to the equatorial plane of the binary system in GRB 180720B.
 The latter made possible the observation of the HXF and the SXF.
 Only the seventh Episode, the final observation of the optical SN due to the nickel decay, with a predicted peak bolometric optical luminosity of $L_{\rm p,avg}= (8.9\pm 3.8 ) \times 10^{42}$ erg s$^{-1}$ and rest-frame peak time of $t_{\rm p,avg}= (1.2\pm 0.24) \times 10^{6}$ s, was observationally missed.

 In summary, the interaction of the SN ejecta with the$\nu$NS originated the emission of $(1.39\pm 0.05) \times 10^{53}$~erg, revealed in the $\nu$NS-rise, and different afterglows in the X-ray, optical, radio and sub-TeV emission.
 Likewise, an emission of $(1.7\pm 1.0)\times 10^{53}$ erg originates from the accretion of the SN ejecta onto the companion, fast-spinning magnetized NS, creates the two events of ultra-relativistic jetted emissions (UPE I and UPE II), and the jetted GeV emission; see details in Table~\ref{tab:Summary}.